-The VAT treatment of your rent depends entirely on what type of property you let, and the rules differ in ways that are not always intuitive.
-A buy-to-let landlord with residential property has nothing to do with VAT in the ordinary case: residential rent is exempt from VAT, with no option to charge it and no recovery on costs.
-A commercial landlord with the same buy-and-let approach has a different starting point: commercial rent is exempt by default but can be converted to standard-rated 20 percent VAT by exercising the statutory option to tax.
-A holiday-let landlord is in a third regime entirely: holiday accommodation is standard-rated under a specific carve-out from the land exemption, and the £90,000 registration threshold can bite quickly on a successful operation.
-A serviced-apartment operator is in a fourth regime, layered with the 28-day reduced-value rule for long stays.
+Residential rent is exempt from VAT, with no option to charge it and no recovery on costs.
+Commercial rent is exempt by default but you can convert it to standard-rated 20 percent VAT by exercising the statutory option to tax.
+Holiday accommodation is a different regime again: standard-rated under a specific carve-out from the land exemption, where the £90,000 registration threshold bites quickly on a successful operation.
+Serviced apartments add a fourth layer, the 28-day reduced-value rule for long stays.
+Most portfolios mix these, so the work is to classify each stream, add up the taxable supplies, and decide whether you must register.
+Here is how to do that, stream by stream.

 Residential Lettings: Exempt by Default, No Opt-In Available

 The grant of any interest in or right over residential land (a tenancy, a licence to occupy, a long lease of a dwelling) is exempt from VAT under VATA 1994 Sch 9 Group 1 Item 1.
 The exemption is automatic and unconditional.
-A landlord letting a single flat or a 50-property residential portfolio makes exempt supplies on the residential rent and has no output VAT to charge or collect.
+Whether you let a single flat or a 50-property residential portfolio, your residential rent is an exempt supply and there is no output VAT to charge or collect.

-Three consequences flow from the exemption.
-First, no output VAT on the rent.
-The £1,500-a-month flat rents at £1,500, with no VAT additionally invoiced.
+Three consequences follow.
+First, no output VAT on the rent: your £1,500-a-month flat rents at £1,500, with no VAT added.
 Second, no input VAT recovery on costs attributable to the residential letting.
-The landlord pays 20 percent VAT on the letting agent's commission, on the repairs and maintenance contractor, on accountancy fees, on any consultancy, and none of that VAT is recoverable as input tax because the underlying activity (the residential rent) is exempt rather than taxable.
-Third, no contribution to the £90,000 VAT registration threshold; a pure residential landlord with £500,000 of annual residential rent is not registered for VAT and is not approaching the threshold, because the £90,000 counts taxable supplies only.
+You pay 20 percent VAT on the letting agent's commission, on the repairs and maintenance contractor, on accountancy fees, on any consultancy, and none of it is recoverable as input tax, because the underlying activity (the residential rent) is exempt rather than taxable.
+Third, no contribution to the £90,000 VAT registration threshold: £500,000 of annual residential rent still leaves you unregistered and nowhere near the threshold, because the £90,000 counts taxable supplies only.

-The Sch 10 paragraph 5 carve-out closes any escape route.
+Sch 10 paragraph 5 closes the obvious escape route.
 The option to tax under Schedule 10 (the mechanism that converts exempt commercial lets to taxable) is expressly disapplied where the land is or includes a dwelling, a building designed as a dwelling, or a building intended for use as a dwelling.
-A landlord cannot opt to tax their residential portfolio and convert exempt rent into standard-rated rent to recover input VAT.
+You cannot opt to tax a residential portfolio to turn exempt rent into standard-rated rent and recover input VAT.
 The residential exemption is hard.

 Commercial Lettings: Exempt with the OTT Route to Standard-Rated

-Commercial property lettings (office, retail, warehouse, industrial, mixed-use commercial element) sit within the same Sch 9 Group 1 Item 1 land exemption as the default.
-The default treatment of a commercial rent is exempt, with the same three consequences as residential (no output VAT, no input recovery, no contribution to the £90,000 threshold).
+Commercial property lettings (office, retail, warehouse, industrial, mixed-use commercial element) sit within the same Sch 9 Group 1 Item 1 land exemption by default.
+Left alone, a commercial rent is exempt, with the same three consequences as residential: no output VAT, no input recovery, no contribution to the £90,000 threshold.

-The structural difference for commercial property is the option to tax under VATA 1994 Schedule 10.
-A commercial landlord can elect to waive the exemption on a specific commercial property by notifying HMRC on form VAT1614A within 30 days of the decision.
-Once made, the supplies of that property become standard-rated at 20 percent VAT, the landlord can recover input VAT on the acquisition, refurbishment, professional fees, and ongoing costs related to that property, and the rent is invoiced inclusive of VAT.
+What sets commercial property apart is the option to tax under VATA 1994 Schedule 10.
+You can elect to waive the exemption on a specific commercial property by notifying HMRC on form VAT1614A within 30 days of the decision.
+Once made, the supplies of that property become standard-rated at 20 percent VAT, you can recover input VAT on the acquisition, refurbishment, professional fees, and ongoing costs related to that property, and the rent is invoiced inclusive of VAT.

 Holiday Accommodation: Standard-Rated under Note 9

-Holiday accommodation supplies sit outside the Sch 9 Group 1 land exemption entirely, by virtue of Note 9 to Item 1.
-Note 9 specifically carves out the provision of furnished sleeping accommodation in a property held out for short-term holiday use, treating those supplies as standard-rated at 20 percent VAT.
-The carve-out covers traditional holiday cottages, B&Bs, guest houses, and most Airbnb-style short lets where the property is held out for tourist or short-term occupation.
+Holiday accommodation sits outside the Sch 9 Group 1 land exemption entirely, by virtue of Note 9 to Item 1.
+Note 9 carves out furnished sleeping accommodation in a property held out for short-term holiday use and makes those supplies standard-rated at 20 percent VAT.
+It covers traditional holiday cottages, B&Bs, guest houses, and most Airbnb-style short lets where the property is held out for tourist or short-term occupation.

 The income-tax FHL regime that ran for many years (giving qualifying holiday-let properties favourable income-tax treatment) was abolished on 6 April 2025.
-The income-tax change has no effect on the VAT analysis: Note 9 continues to operate exactly as before, and holiday accommodation receipts remain standard-rated for VAT regardless of the income-tax characterisation of the underlying activity.
-A holiday-let operator whose receipts exceed £90,000 in any rolling 12-month period must register for VAT within 30 days of the end of the month in which they cross the threshold.
+That change has no effect on the VAT analysis: Note 9 operates exactly as before, and holiday accommodation receipts stay standard-rated for VAT whatever the income-tax characterisation of the activity.
+If your receipts exceed £90,000 in any rolling 12-month period you must register for VAT within 30 days of the end of the month in which you cross the threshold.

-The £90,000 threshold can bite quickly.
-A successful holiday-let portfolio of three or four properties in a high-rate-card region (Cornwall, the Cotswolds, parts of Scotland) easily generates £100,000-plus of annual receipts.
-The operator must register, charge VAT on the receipts going forward, and consider input-VAT recovery on the property acquisitions, furnishings, and ongoing maintenance.
-Many operators come to VAT registration only after a tax-year reckoning identifies the threshold crossing in retrospect; the prudent approach is to model receipts quarterly and pre-register when the threshold is approached.
+The £90,000 threshold bites quickly.
+Three or four successful cottages in a high-rate-card region (Cornwall, the Cotswolds, parts of Scotland) easily generate £100,000-plus of annual receipts.
+At that point you register, charge VAT on receipts going forward, and recover input VAT on the property acquisitions, furnishings, and ongoing maintenance.
+The common trap is finding the crossing only at the year-end reckoning, in retrospect; model your receipts quarterly and register as you approach the threshold, not after you have passed it.

 Serviced Accommodation and the 28-Day Rule

 Serviced apartments, aparthotels, and similar accommodation held out for short-term occupation fall within Note 9 to Item 1 and are standard-rated in the same way as holiday accommodation.
-The defining test is the character of the supply: a building marketed as hotel-style accommodation with reception services, daily housekeeping, and short-term bookings is within Note 9, regardless of architectural appearance.
+What decides it is the character of the supply: a building marketed as hotel-style accommodation with reception services, daily housekeeping, and short-term bookings is within Note 9, whatever it looks like architecturally.

 The Upper Tribunal's January 2025 decision in Sonder Europe Ltd v HMRC [2025] UKUT 14 (TCC) materially narrowed TOMS for lease-and-sub-let serviced-apartment operators, holding that TOMS was not available where the operator acquired a multi-year lease and sub-let on short-term bookings to travellers.
-Operators in that configuration now fall under the standard VAT regime with the 28-day rule applying directly.
-The depth analysis is on our dedicated long-stay 28-day-rule page.
+If you run that model, you now fall under the standard VAT regime with the 28-day rule applying directly.

 Parking, Leisure Pitches, Sports Lets and Other Carve-Outs

-Several specific carve-outs from the Sch 9 Group 1 land exemption are worth flagging at the umbrella level.
+Several other carve-outs from the Sch 9 Group 1 land exemption are worth knowing.
 Each is a self-contained standard-rated supply.

 • Parking spaces let separately from a dwelling.
 Standard-rated under Note 10 to Item 1.
 A parking space allocated to a residential flat and let at a single rent with the flat is part of the residential composite supply and is exempt.
 A parking space let standalone (to a non-resident, in a non-flat building, with a separate rent) is standard-rated.